 The company borrowings comes from various sources, including commercial banks, securities companies, insurance companies, asset managements, as well as public offering of debentures.

 The company’s debt covenant has limited to Debt to Equity ratio lower than 10 times.
-In the first quarter of 2019, the ratio is only at 3.25 times.
+In the first half of 2019, the ratio is only at 3.56 times.

 Asset quality continues to improve.
 NPLs of both credit card and personal loan has been constantly decreased since year 2013; as a result, the total portfolio’s NPL dropped.
-NPL in the first quarter of 2019 are as follows.
+NPL in the first half of 2018 are as follows

 The Shareholders’ meeting no. 1/2003 on March 25, 2003 approved the dividend payment policy to pay approximately 40 percent of net profit after deduction of income tax and appropriation for a legal reserve.